Cooking or catering?

 Sure, you can.
 But you’ll end up doing exactly what we did when we moved from Photoshop to Sketch to Figma – transferring old behaviors into new tools without understanding what happens behind the curtain.

 These platforms are brilliant for prototyping and getting started, but they’re also like catering your food: black boxes where you pick and choose and become nowhere better at cooking.
-You’re still manipulating interfaces without understanding the pipes, the databases, the salts, the peppers, and the inner workings that gives an app its flavour and taste.
+You’re still manipulating interfaces without understanding the pipes, the databases, the salts, the peppers, and the inner workings that give an app its flavour and taste.

 The 50-75 -100 % strategy